 Exhibit !.
 The accounting cycle.
 Transactions (Step 1) enter the journal (step 2) when they occur.
 Accountants transfer (post) journal entries to a ledger as the 3rd step.
 As a 4th step, they check entries with a trial balance and correct them if necessary.
-The final step occurs when the firm publishes financial statements.
+The final stage occurs when the firm publishes financial statements.
 Note, however, however, that public companies must also complete the cycle by having reports audited and then filing them with securities authorities.

 The trial balance uses data from all of the firm's open general ledger accounts.
-The "trial" itself simply compares two sums: total debits and total credits.
+The "trial" itself compares two sums: total debits and total credits.

-- When the firm applies double entry principles correctly, total debits from all accounts must equal total credits.
+- When the firm applies double entry principles correctly, total "debits" from all accounts must equal total "credits."

 When the trial balance fails, accountants search for several kinds of errors that might cause the mismatch: